Carlos Sánchez (footballer, born 2001)

-Carlos Sánchez Jiménez (born 19 April 2001) is a Spanish footballer who plays as a right back for FC Cartagena B.
+Carlos Sánchez Jiménez (born 19 April 2001) is a Spanish footballer who plays as a right back for Segunda Federación club Andratx.

 Club career

 Born in Palma de Mallorca, Balearic Islands, Sánchez played youth football with hometown side RCD Mallorca.
 On 14 October 2020, after finishing his formation, he signed for Tercera División side CE Andratx.

 Sánchez was a regular starter during the season, as his side achieved a first-ever promotion to Segunda División RFEF.
 On 22 June 2022, after suffering relegation, he moved to FC Cartagena and was initially assigned to the reserves also in the fourth division.

 Sánchez made his first team debut for the Efesé on 14 January 2023, starting in a 0–0 Segunda División home draw against SD Huesca.

+On 19 June 2024, Sánchez signed for Orihuela CF also in the fourth division.